smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 1. Using the features of Azure Active Directory and the requirements from the customer, how would you design a Hybrid Identity solution?

-2. How does your design accounts for customer objectives and objections?
+2. How does your design account for customer objectives and objections?

 *Architecting a hybrid authentication solution*